anubhav-tyagi/My-codechef/README.md

 # My-codechef
-Solution to Codechef problems in Pythn and C.
+Solution to Codechef problems in Pytohn and C.